truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

         [slotInstance].getMetaData();
         [slotInstance].setMetaData(newMetaData);
         [slotInstance].getDisabledSetting();
         [slotInstance].setDisabledSetting(newDisabledSetting);
+        [slotInstance].getDoNotIncludeInUndo();
+        [slotInstance].setDoNotIncludeInUndo(newDoNotIncludeInUndo);
         [slotInstance].getIsCustomMade();
         [slotInstance].setIsCustomMade(customMadeState);
+        [slotInstance].getOriginalType();

-    // Value Modifier and Separator, a collection of functions that modify or separate values valMod.getValUnitSeparated(theValue);       //for css values with units
+    // Value Modifier and Separator, a collection of functions that modify or separate values or fix values that was not in correct format valMod.getValUnitSeparated(theValue);       //for css values with units
-    valMod.addPxMaybe(theName, theVal);         //for css values who requires a unit valMod.stringify(theVal);                   //to string from object
+    valMod.addPxMaybe(theName, theVal);         //for css values who requires a unit
-    valMod.parse(theVal);                       //from string to object
-    valMod.getFormatedDate(inDate);				//Formats and return a javascript date to the iso format yyyy-mm-dd.
+    valMod.getFormatedDate(inDate);				//Formats and return a javascript date to the iso format yyyy-mm-dd. valMod.fixBrokenObjStrToProperObject(strToFix);   	//Gets a string which failed being parsed as a json object, tries to fix and mend it and create a proper object from it, or if not returns an empty object. valMod.fixBrokenArrStrToProperArray(strToFix);		//Gets a string which failed being parsed as an array, tries to fix and mend it and create a proper array from it, or if not returns an empty array. valMod.urlify(text);                  		//Adds html link tag around html addresses found inside provided text and returns the new and improved version valMod.urlifyWithImages(text);              //Adds html link tag around html addresses found inside provided text and create img tags for links that are images and returns the new and improved version valMod.SlimTextFromLinksAndHtml(text);      //Remove all links and replace them with ifdo about their existance and also removes all html tags in the text and returns the new and improved version valMod.findAndRemoveValueInArray(theArray, theValue); 	//Iterates through an array and if the specified value is found it is removed and the array is returned

     // Is Empty, checks weather an object is empty (in every way that may be). isEmpty(obj);

-    // A collection of math support functions mathy.countDecimals(theValue);
+    // A collection of math support functions mathy.countDecimals(theValue);				//Returns the number of decimals in a float number mathy.getRotationDegrees(jquery-element);  	//Get rotation in degrees of a specified jquery element mathy.monthDiff(date 1, date 2)				//returns the number of months between two dates });
-    mathy.getRotationDegrees(jquery-element);
-});
 //=================================================================================

 -----------------------------------------------------------------------------------------------------------------

-With AngularJS FILTERS one can alter and modify any value in many pwerful ways with ease and speed and is recommended to be created and used within the Webble-template itself, but the platform has a few available too, that might be useful:
+With AngularJS FILTERS one can alter and modify any value in many powerful ways with ease and speed and is recommended to be created and used within the Webble-template itself, but the platform has a few available too, that might be useful:

     // takes a language code and turn it into the readable native name of that language